Joan Sutherland: Awards

-In 1992 Sutherland was a founding patron and active supporter of the Tait Memorial Trust in London.
+In 1992, Sutherland was a founding patron and active supporter of the Tait Memorial Trust in London.
 A charity established by Isla Baring OAM, the daughter of Sir Frank Tait of J. C. Williamson's to support young Australian performing artists in the UK.
 Sir Frank Tait was the Australian impresario who created and managed the Sutherland-Williamson tour of Australia in 1965.

 Sutherland House and the Dame Joan Sutherland Centre, both at St Catherine's School, Waverley, and the Joan Sutherland Performing Arts Centre (JSPAC), Penrith, are all named in her honour.

 John Paul College, a leading private school in Queensland, Australia, dedicated its newly established facility the Dame Joan Sutherland Music Centre in 1991.
 Sutherland visited the centre for its opening and again in 1996.

 She received the Lifetime Contribution Award in 2001 Echo Klassik.

 In January 2004 she received the Australia Post Australian Legends Award which honours Australians who have contributed to the Australian identity and culture.
 Two stamps featuring Joan Sutherland were issued on Australia Day 2004 to mark the award.
 Later in 2004, she received a Kennedy Center Honor for her outstanding achievement throughout her career.

 On 22 May 2007, the year of the centenary of the birth of soprano Lina Pagliughi, she received the award La Siòla d'Oro at the Teatro Comunale di Bologna.

 In 2012, Sutherland was voted into the first Hall of Fame of the magazine Gramophone.

+In 2024, she was recognised in the Australian Women in Music Awards and was inducted into the AWMA Honour Roll.
+The award was accepted by Sutherland's granddaughter.